Argelbargel/vault-raft-snapshot-agent/README.md

 ```

 - `frequency` *(default: 1h)* - how often to run the snapshot agent.
 Examples: `30s`, `1h`.
 See https://golang.org/pkg/time/#ParseDuration for a full list of valid time units
-- `retain` *(default: 0)*  -the number of snaphots to retain.
+- `retain` *(default: 0)*  -the number of snapshots to retain.
 For example, if you set `retain: 2`, the two most recent snapshots will be kept in storage. `0` means all snapshots will be retained
 - `timeout` *(default: 60s)* - timeout for creating snapshots.
 Examples: `30s`, `1h`.
 See https://golang.org/pkg/time/#ParseDuration for a full list of valid time units
 - `namePrefix` *(default: raft-snapshot-)* - prefix of the uploaded snapshots
 - `nameSuffix` *(default: .snap)* - suffix/extension of the uploaded snapshots